scipy-conference/scipy_proceedings/papers/anton_malakhov/00_amalakhov.rst

 This situation is called *over-subscription*.
 It can lead to sub-optimal execution due to frequent context switches, thread migration, broken cache-locality, and finally to a load imbalance when some threads have finished their work but others are stuck, thus halting the overall progress.

-For example, OpenMP (used by Numpy/Scipy) keeps the threads active by default so they can be reused in subsequent parallel regions.
+For example, OpenMP (used by Numpy/Scipy) may keep its threads active for some time to start subsequent parallel regions quickly.
 Usually, this is a useful approach to reduce work distribution overhead.
 Yet with another active thread pool in the application, it impairs better performance because while OpenMP worker threads keep consuming CPU time in busy-waiting loops, the other parallel work cannot start until OpenMP threads stop spinning or are preempted by the OS.

-Though overhead from linear over-subscription (e.g. 2x) is not always visible on the application level (especially for small systems), it can be tolerated in many cases when the work for parallel regions is big enough.
+Because overhead from linear over-subscription (e.g. 2x) is not always visible on the application level (especially for small systems), it can be tolerated in many cases when the work for parallel regions is big enough.
-However, the worst case is when a program starts multiple parallel tasks and each of these tasks ends up executing an OpenMP parallel region.
+However, in the worst case a program starts multiple parallel tasks and each of these tasks ends up executing an OpenMP parallel region.
 This results in quadratic over-subscription (with default settings) which ruins multi-threaded performance on systems with a significant number of threads (roughly more than ten).
-In some big systems, it may not even possible to create as many software threads as the number of hardware threads multiplied by itself; that many threads just eat up all the available resources.
+In some big systems, it may not even be possible to create as many software threads as the number of hardware threads multiplied by itself; that many threads just eat up all the available resources.

 Threading Composability
 -----------------------
 Altogether, the co-existing issues of multi-threaded components define *threading composability* of a program module or a component.
-A perfect composable component should be able to function efficiently among other such components without affecting their efficiency.
+A perfectly composable component should be able to function efficiently among other such components without affecting their efficiency.
-The first aspect of building a composable threading system is to avoid creation of excessive software threads and preventing over-subscription.
+The first aspect of building a composable threading system is to avoid creation of excessive software threads, preventing over-subscription.
 That effectively means that a component and especially a parallel region cannot dictate how many threads it needs for execution (*mandatory parallelism*).
-Instead, it should expose available parallelism to a work scheduler (*optional parallelism*), which is usually implemented using user-level work-stealing task schedulers that coordinate tasks between components and parallel regions and map them onto software threads.
+Instead, it should expose available parallelism to a work scheduler (*optional parallelism*), which is often implemented as a user-level work stealing task scheduler that coordinate tasks between components and parallel regions and map them onto software threads.
 Since such a task scheduler shares a single thread pool among all the program modules and native libraries, it has to be efficient enough to be attractive for high-performance libraries.
 Otherwise, these libraries will not be able or willing to switch their own threading model to the new scheme.